 Angered at this, Baba Yaga at last stepped from the tree.

-And indeed she now believed the governess to be blind, for all people recoiled when they first saw Baba Yaga’s form, but the governess did not flinch as Baba Yaga stepped toward her in the half-light. gain the hag thought there was something familiar about this governess, yet she knew not what.
+And indeed she now believed the governess to be blind, for all people recoiled when they first saw Baba Yaga’s form, but the governess did not flinch as Baba Yaga stepped toward her in the half-light.
+Again the hag thought there was something familiar about this governess, yet she knew not what.

 The governess, though, knew Baba Yaga, and she was ready.
 For in her girlhood many years ago the governess, too, had learned of a fortune-telling tree that gave fortunes both beautiful and frightening, and she had ventured with her friends to the woods to seek its wisdom.
 And the tree had seemed to her to be kind, and it had spoken in such silvery tones that none could fail to heed it.

-the friends that were with her that long-ago evening had been envious of the fortune the tree had whispered to her, which unlike theirs contained no hint of sorrow to furrow her brow, she herself had been displeased, for this fortune she had been given told of order and quiet and a love that was neither great nor terrible.
+Yet although the friends that were with her that long-ago evening had been envious of the fortune the tree had whispered to her, which unlike theirs contained no hint of sorrow to furrow her brow, she herself had been displeased, for this fortune she had been given told of order and quiet and a love that was neither great nor terrible.
 The girl could not sleep that night for the feeling this fortune gave her, as though all the loneliness in the world were pressing on her heart from the inside, and she felt her heart grow cold and heavy as it beat on pointlessly in her chest, and it seemed to her that her life had ended when it had hardly begun.
 And so she had risen the next day and returned to the tree despite the pleas of her friends, for she was a bold child and much loved in her home--and because nothing had ever been denied her she had never felt the sting of reprimand nor the need for shame.

 Reaching the tree for the second time in two days, she’d curtseyed and said to it, I seek another fortune, if you please.